江城子·天涯流落思无穷(别徐州)A Traveller of the World, a Seeker of the Soul

 流不到、楚江东。

-A traveller of the world, a seeker for the soul
+A traveller of the world, a seeker of the soul

 (Leaving Xuzhou)